core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Message Transmission

-Once a connection is established, each endpoint MUST send a Capabilities and Settings message (CSM see {{csm}}) as their first message on the connection.
+Once a transport connection is established, each endpoint MUST send a Capabilities and Settings message (CSM, see {{csm}}) as their first message on the connection.
 This message establishes the initial settings and capabilities for the endpoint, such as maximum message size or support for block-wise transfers.
 The absence of options in the CSM indicates that base values are assumed.